 Each Bureau procurement office conducted an analysis of randomly selected contract actions.
-As the Department's FY 2011 service contract inventory consisted of over 5,000 contract actions, in order to develop a pool of contract actions that was manageable for conducting a meaningful analysis, the Department's Bureau procurement offices were instructed to cull their inventories to exclude contract actions that expanded beyond the analysis criteria.
+As the Department's FY 2012 service contract inventory consisted of over 5,000 contract actions totaling nearly \$2.3B, in order to develop a pool of contract actions that was manageable for conducting a meaningful analysis, the Department's Bureau procurement offices were instructed to cull their inventories to exclude contract actions that expanded beyond the analysis criteria.
 While any contract action could be selected for review if there was a concern of overreliance on contractors or other challenges, priority was given to contract actions within the functions identified in Figure 2.
-The Department sampled 5% of actions within the 16 selected special interest functions of the FY 2011 inventory, which represented 132 contract actions totaling over \$67 million.
-The sampling size for each of the five Bureau procurement offices was proportional to the percentage of the total number of actions in the Department's inventory.
+Total actions within the scope of the analysis criteria totaled 2,775 valued at \$1.4B.
+The Department sampled 5% of actions within the 17 selected special interest functions of the FY 2012 inventory, which represented 141 contract actions totaling over \$223M.
+The sampling size for each of the five Bureau procurement offices was proportional to their percentage of the total number of actions in the Department's inventory.
 Each of the selected contract actions were assessed to determine:

-The risk of overreliance on contracted functions, particularly those services identified as special interest functions;

-- If the mix of Federal employees and contractors for a given program is an effective, multi-workforce balance or if rebalancing is needed; - Contracts that have been poorly performed due to excessive costs or inferior quality; - If contracts should be considered for conversion to performance by Federal employees; and - If an alternative acquisition approach would better enable the agency to efficiently utilize its assets and achieve its public mission.
+- The risk of overreliance on contracted functions, particularly those services identified as special interest functions; - If the mix of Federal employees and contractors for a given program is an effective, multiworkforce balance or if rebalancing is needed; - Contracts that have been poorly performed due to excessive costs or inferior quality; - If contracts should be considered for conversion to performance by Federal employees; and - If an alternative acquisition approach would better enable the agency to efficiently utilize its assets and achieve its public mission.